apache/beam/website/www/site/content/en/documentation/programming-guide.md

 specified when creating the ValueState.
 For example, the following ParDo creates a  single state variable that accumulates the number of elements seen.

-Note: ValueState is called ReadModifyWriteState in Python SDK.
+Note: `ValueState` is called `ReadModifyWriteState` in the Python SDK.

 {{< highlight java >}}
 PCollection<KV<String, ValueT>> perUser = readPerUser();